 By that time Cheryl had put together an enviable database of contacts, key rights-and-permissions people at major movie studios, record labels, talent agencies, music groups, broadcast companies, publishing companies, the NFL, MLB, even the Olympics Committee.

 She was on a first-name basis with many of them.
 While they negotiated, she made them laugh; she made them empathize with the producer.
 In this tough-minded business, she had a completely new kind of touch.

-There have been days when she’s taken a call from Stockholm at 5 A.M. and a call from Singapore at 9 P.M.
-On one occasion — true story — she was asked by a European ad agency if she could contract Fidel Castro to endorse a cigar commercial.
+There have been days when she has taken a call from Stockholm at 5 A.M. and a call from Singapore at 9 P.M.
+On one occasion, true story, she was asked by a European ad agency if she could contract Fidel Castro to endorse a cigar commercial.
 She politely turned the project down.

 There have been other days when she made it possible for an inexperienced young filmmaker to get backdated rights for his entry in a film festival, and may have saved a career.

 Cheryl runs this business with the help of a small band of elves.
 She seems to have been born to do what corporate Human Resources managers like to call multitasking.
 Whatever her clients ask, it's all in a day's work to her.

 It's a fact of life that corporate clients and media producers need quick answers to meet tight deadlines, and their budgets are usually limited.

 It's also a fact of life that copyright owners, Warner Brothers, Sony Entertainment, Paramount Pictures, Universal Studios, want to get top dollar for synchronization licenses.
 Artists also like to get paid for the use of their work.

 So conflict is potentially part of the licensing process, by definition.
 That's why the job requires street-smart diplomacy.